jacobvarner/100-days-of-code/r1-log.md

 ### R1D77

 I continued to work with Chai for testing and completed the challenges relating to functional testing until I reached the point that I will need to work with a headless browser for tomorrow.

+### R1D78

+I finished up the last Chai testing lessons using the headless browser to simulate actions on the web page and test the output.
+Tomorrow I'll get started on the advanced Node.js and Express challenges.